tymyrddin/purple/source/docs/lantern/dilemma/metrics/global.md

 - Vimes effect: If Vimes personally intervenes in a failure, trust recovers faster in the Shades and Cockbill Street, but may cause resentment elsewhere ("he cares more about them than us").
 - Moist von Lipwig effect: If Moist is put in charge of fixing something, trust initially drops (con man!), then recovers dramatically if he succeeds.

-## Budget (City Treasury)
+## Budget

-What it represents: Not just gold in the vault, but the city's capacity to spend on repairs, compensation, and investment.
+What it represents: City Treasury.
+Not just gold in the vault, but the city's capacity to spend on repairs, compensation, and investment.
 Includes tax revenue, guild contributions, and emergency borrowing capacity.

 Starting treasury: "Comfortable but not extravagant."
 Vetinari runs a tight ship; there's reserve for genuine emergencies, but not enough to fix everything at once.
 Major projects require guild loans.